 I’m not saying that every powerful man engages in predatory behavior, but the prevalence of this sort of thing is absolutely startling.

-So what if Arthur Dimmesdale used his position of power to coerce Hester Prynne?
+What if Arthur Dimmesdale used his position of power to coerce Hester Prynne?
 This drastically changes the tone of the story.
 Hester is not the selfless hero.
 She is the shamed victim.
 She doesn’t keep the secret out of love for Dimmesdale.
 She does it because she is powerless.
 Her fate—and that of her daughter—is in the reverend’s hands.
 The townsfolk would see Hester executed and Pearl given to new parents for strict correction, but Dimmesdale advocates for the woman and her daughter at each opportunity.
 Hester is forever bound to his malignant generosity, and she never really escapes his control… even in death.

 This interpretation of the text transforms Dimmesdale into a monster who wields influence to suppress the truth of his actions.
 His continued service in the community is an act of hubris because he cannot be caught.
 When Roger Chillingworth’s years-long investigation threatens his power, Dimmesdale begins to succumb to paranoia, and the slow torture he endures seems just.